-- Finely dice the onion and fry until golden brown in a little flavourless oil
+- Finely dice the onion and fry until golden brown the oil.

-- Combine the beans with half of the lentils and blitz to a paste using an immersion blender
+- Combine the beans with half of the lentils and blitz to a paste using a food processor.

-- Add the cooked onion, pickled chili, walnuts, remaining lentils and paprika to the paste and mix
+- Add the cooked onion, pickled chilli, walnuts, remaining lentils and paprika to the paste and mix.

-- You should taste test at this point for seasoning, be prepared to add quite a lot of salt as neone of the grains or pulses have been seasoned as yet
+- You should taste test at this point for seasoning.
+Be prepared to add quite a lot of salt as none of the grains or pulses have been seasoned as ye!t

 For the Chutney

-- Heat 1 tbsp of oil in a searing hot pan and throw in the onions that have been cut in to segments and stir fry for 2-3 minutes, you are aiming to get a nice nice caramel dark edges
+- Heat 1 tbsp of oil in a searing hot pan and throw in the onions fry for 2-3 minutes, you are aiming to get a nice caramel dark edges.

-- finally add the honey and mirin and boil for just a minute and it is ready
+- Finally add the honey, soy and mirin and boil for just a minute and it is ready

 Build your Burger